playmint/ds/README.md

 MAP=quest-map
 ```

-For `make` builds the MAP variable can be set as part of the make command; e.g.
+For `make` builds (and OSX docker builds) the MAP variable can be set as part of the make command; e.g.

 ```
 MAP=quest-map make dev
 ```

-### 2. Apply a map after deploying
+## 2. Apply a map after deploying

 After doing a standard `docker` or `make` build, you can run the DS apply command and point it at one of the map folders.
-For example: `ds apply -R -f ./contracts/src/maps/quest-map/`
+For example: `ds apply -n local -R -f ./contracts/src/maps/quest-map/`

-### 3. Build your own map and deploy it
+## 3. Build your own map and deploy it

 Once the game is running locally, browsing to `http://localhost:3000/tile-fabricator` will show the Tile Fabricator.

 Once in the Tile Fabricator, you can design and export a map file.
 If you want to pre-populate your map wih buildings you will need to import .yaml files that define the buildingKinds.

 If you then rename the .yml file to a .yaml and move it to your desired location, you will be able to run the ds apply command, like so:
-`ds apply -R -f ./path/to/mymap.yaml`
+`ds apply -n local -f ./path/to/mymap.yaml`

-### 4 Generating the performance-test map
+## 4 Generating the performance-test map

 This is only possible with the `make` deploy flow and cannot be triggered for a `docker` build.
 To generate the performance-test map (used to push the limits of number of tiles and plugins) run: